ImOverlord/Create-Terminal/README.md

 # Create-Terminal
-Program used to create files with correct shebangs and or header
+Program used to create files with correct shebangs and or header.
+It will also automatically chmod scripts defined in settings

+Settings:

-You can create custom shebangs and headers
+- You can define shebags and headers by extension

-- For example in C i use my schools header
+- You can define what chmod you want